seirios/BBPTopologySSCX/WORK.md

 + [JasonPSmith] For each neuron G we can compute the number of simplices for which G is a sink/source, we can then look at the distribution of sink/source neurons by type.

+    - [seirios] Cool!
+Definitely, doing analyses at the level of cell type is the next step!